thelabnyc/wagtail_blog/README.md

 # Settings

-`BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
+- `BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
 Set to None to disable (useful if using your own pagination implementation).
+- `BLOG_LIMIT_AUTHOR_CHOICES_GROUP` Optionally set this to limit the author field choices based on this Django Group.
+Otherwise it defaults to check if user is_staff.

 # Import from WordPress